LucasDelfino92/morrowindsharp/mendingmw.md

 ## BUG FIXES

-- [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11: unofficial patch that aims to make the game completely bug-free (within the abilities of TESCS).
-In addition to being under active development, it diverges from later versions of the community patches in that it aims to only fix bugs (avoiding unnecessary balance and gameplay changes), takes a more conservative approach about what it considers a bug, and implementing bug fixes in coordination with Tamriel Rebuilt and the Project Tamriel projects.
+- [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11: the unofficial "official" fan patch for Morrowind, simply put the best out there.
 - [**Correct UV Rocks**](http://mw.modhistory.com/download-56-12003) by Nich: fixes UV mapping on rocks and stones.
 - [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade: forces the game to instantly close on exit.
 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich: fixes issues regarding light sources in the game.